General information and tips for prospective fellowship applicants

 • Students must submit a 500-1000 word essay dependent on the major the student plans on studying or is currently studying in college.

-• Scholarship amount- $1,000, Applications generally due in early July
+• Scholarship amount- $1,000, Applications usually due in early July

 • Academic and cultural summer program to promote mutual understanding and ties between the U.S. and the U.K. First-year and sophomore students in any major who have little or no study or travel experience in the U.K. or anywhere else outside the U.S. may apply.
 Only U.S. citizens who are at least 18 years of age and possess a U.S. passport at the time of application are eligible.